pwoolvett/flakehell/README.md

 + Improve documentation.
 + Add more tests.
 + Improve performance.
 + Found a bug?
-Fix it!
+Fix it (or report it in the issues)!
 + Made an article about FlakeHell?
 Great!
 Let's add it into the `README.md`.
 + Don't have time to code?
 No worries!
 Just tell your friends and subscribers about the project.
 More users -> more contributors -> more cool features.